 Your decision on which side of the falls you will stay will probably be dictated by the time of year you choose to travel, as the water flow varies according to the time of year.
 Generally, if you visit from mid January to May the Zambian side is preferable, but as the waters diminish from June to early January, the thundering waters are best see Hwange can be visited all year round.

 There is a fee to enter the national parks on either side of the Zimbabwe/Zambia border in order to gain access to the Victoria Falls viewing platform.
 Currently the charges are USD35pp on the Zimbabwe side and USD25pp on the Zambian side.

 A dining and entertainment experience from Zimbabwe with traditional African food including starters, a barbecue buffet and enticing desserts.
 As you dine enjoy outstanding performances by singers and dancers and an energising interactive drumming show.

-As the light gently fades, sit back with a sundowner during a tranquil wildlife cruise along the Zambezi River above the Falls on the Zimbabwean side.
-Watch as hippo, crocodiles and other animals visit the water’s edge.
-Snacks included.
+Sit back with a sundowner during a tranquil wildlife cruise along the Zambezi River above the Falls on the Zimbabwean side.
+Watch as animals such as hippo and crocodiles visit the water’s edge.

 A two hour evening river cruise from Zimbabwe aboard the Ra-ikane, a small luxury cruise boat, named in tribute to one of the guides who led David Livingstone to Victoria Falls.
 Period decor, historic memorabilia, fine cuisines await you.
 High tea, snacks, imported drinks and wine are served on board.

-A unique wildlife experience as you take a jet propelled boat for a 2 hour trip on the Zambezi River.
+A unique wildlife experience from Zambia as you take a jet propelled boat for a 2 hour trip on the Zambezi River.
 As your boat weaves through the river’s numerous channels and islands you may encounter hippos, crocodiles and many types of wonderful birdlife.
-Snacks and local drinks included.